 Logs are better with context.
 By adding metadata to your logs, New Relic provides context that links your telemetry event types and entities—like APM—across our platform.
 Having application context in a log means that you can see all logs related to an application in a single view.
 You can troubleshoot and analyze your data without the need to switch between screens or tools.

-Enhanced UI provides logs where you need them
+Use logs where you need them in the enhanced UI

 We’ve improved our user interface to surface the logs you need alongside other relevant telemetry data.
 You get detailed logs across the New Relic platform, including errors inbox, application traces, and more.
 By combining APM and log data seamlessly, it's easier than ever to troubleshoot and identify the root cause of issues.